rawify/GPS.js/README.md

 The parsed object will have the following attributes:

 - type: "VTG"
-- track: Track in degrees
+- heading: Track heading in degrees
 - speed: Speed over ground in km/h
 - faa: The FAA mode, introduced with NMEA 2.3
 - valid: Indicates if the checksum is okay